 A text message is a generic term for a short set of text characters, words, or several sentences sent between mobile phones or smartphone applications.
-An SMS message is a text message sent over the voice channel of the cellular network.
-SMS messages have a length limitation and are insecure.
+Generally, there are three types of text messages:

-Modern text messages sent via smartphone apps or over web-based messengers are more secure and do not typically have length limitations.
+- Modern text messages: They are sent via messenger services that use the internet to route partially- or fully-encrypted messages between smartphone apps.
+They are more secure and do not typically have length limitations.

 How does a text message travel?

 Standard SMS text messages are sent and received through the cellular network.
 They are transmitted between mobile devices via radio signals and routed through the mobile network operator’s SMS center (SMSC).
 The SMSC acts as a relay between the sender’s and recipient’s devices, delivering the message to the recipient’s device once it is within range of a cellular tower.

 On the other hand, modern text messages, also known as Over-the-Top (OTT) messages, are sent and received through internet-based messaging apps such as WhatsApp, Facebook Messenger, and iMessage.

 Instead of being transmitted via radio signals and routed through the SMSC, modern text messages are transmitted over the internet using Voice over Internet Protocol (VoIP) technology.
 This allows users to send and receive messages, images, videos, and other media through a data connection, bypassing the traditional SMS infrastructure.